x86skwizer/alx-low_level_programming/0x09-static_libraries/README.md

 ### Task 0: A library is not a luxury but one of the necessities of life

-Create a static library called `libholberton.a` containing the following functions:
+Create a static library called `libmy.a` containing the following functions:

 * `_putchar`
 * `_islower`